PrioteasaAndrei/artistic-colorization-UNet/DOCUMENTATION.md

 # <a name="final-model"></a>6.
 The final model
 As we previously stated, [Section 5](#5-troubles-experiments-reflections-and-evolution-of-the-project) presents only the meaningful experiments, that taught us a lesson and brought us here, to the final model.
 Many ther experiments in between were conducted, to reach the final state, and especially further more training.

-On teh other hand, al fundamental changes are stated in [Section 5](#5-troubles-experiments-reflections-and-evolution-of-the-project), thus implying that from the [last result of the aformentioned section](#the-first-achievement-in-color-transfer) and the one we will present now, the only news is long training.
+On the other hand, al fundamental changes are stated in [Section 5](#5-troubles-experiments-reflections-and-evolution-of-the-project), thus implying that from the [last result of the aformentioned section](#the-first-achievement-in-color-transfer) and the one we will present now, the only news is long training.

 <table align="center">
   <tr>